mlosurdo/matchcopy/README.md

 ## CSV Input File

 If `-i` passed with input file path, then the script can import a list of patterns, and, if desired, a filter for file type extensions.
+See `inputFile.csv` in `/examples` for reference.

 ### File Columns